GaZaTu/x11-emoji-picker/README.md

 ### Executable tested on:

 - Manjaro KDE with KDE clipboard manager
-- OpenSUSE KDE with KDE clipboard manager
+- openSUSE KDE with KDE clipboard manager
 - Debian i3 with parcellite
 - Arch i3 with parcellite

 ### AppImage tested on:

 - Manjaro KDE
-- OpenSUSE KDE (built on this)
+- openSUSE KDE (built on this)
+- Debian i3
 - Arch i3

 ## Contributors 🤗